BakkerGames/GRIF/GRIFTools/DAGS_SYNTAX.md

 ## List Statements/Functions

 These commands allow named lists of values to be stored as a single group instead of separate key/value pairs.
 They can be indexed by number, appended to, and cleared.
-They are stored as a single string starting with "[" and ending with "]", with values separated by commas.
+They are stored as a single string with values separated by commas.

 @addlist(name,value)